Abibubble/EPB/README.md

 GitHub is used to store the projects code after being pushed from Git.
 #### Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
+#### Responsinator:
+Responsinator was used to help improve the responsive design on a variety of devices.
+#### Google DevTools:
+Google DevTools was used to help me find what code correlated to what feature.

 ## Deployment
 ### Initial Deployment